Skip to main content

 • Captive portals at coffee shops require temporary disabling

-My Verdict: Absolutely worth it.
-The privacy gains far outweigh the minor inconveniences.
+My Verdict: Absolutely worth it for my setup.
+The privacy gains far outweigh the minor inconveniences, though I recognize that the latency impact might be more noticeable on slower connections.

 Your Next Steps